CSHL Menu

 cryo EM

-Recent advances in cryo-electron microscopy (cryo-EM) have made it possible to visualize extremely complex biological systems, providing novel molecular insight into human biology and disease.
-Cryo-EM has become an essential structural biology tool, enabling the determination of 3D structures for large biological macromolecules and complexes, as well as cellular components.
-At CSHL, the Cyro-EM Facility offers researchers access to a cutting edge instrument that can be applied broadly to study macromolecular machines.
+Recent advances in electron cryomicroscopy (cryo-EM) have made it possible to visualize extremely complex biological systems, providing novel molecular insight into human biology and disease.
+Cryo-EM has become an essential structural biology tool, enabling the determination of 3D structures for large biological macromolecules, complexes, and cellular components.
+At CSHL, the Cyro-EM Facility offers researchers access to cutting-edge instruments that can be applied broadly to study macromolecular machines.

 Explore all the CSHL Core Facilities